MGalaCyber/Discordbot-AI/README.md

 ```
 - After installation or finishes all you can use `node .` to start the bot. or run file `Start.bat`

-## 🔔 Notice!
-Now for Decrypted version is Available on [Ko-Fi Shop](https://ko-fi.com/galaxd1274/shop) & [SociaBuzz](https://sociabuzz.com/galaxd/shop).
-You can buy like Basic/Master version with Different Features.
-By buying my project products, you help me to keep motivated and passionate about developing other projects.

 ## 🔐 Licensed
 Distributed under the `Apache 2.0 License`.
 See [`LICENSE`](https://github.com/MGalaCyber/Discordbot-AI/blob/basic/LICENSE) for more information.